 Consider a very simple example of a multiplayer game, some sort of action game like a shooter.
 You want to network this in a very simple way.
 Every frame you send the input from the client to the server (eg. keypresses, mouse input controller input), and each frame the server processes the input from each player, updates the simulation, then sends the current position of game objects back to the client for rendering.

 So in our simple multiplayer game, whenever a packet is lost, everything has to stop and wait for that packet to be resent.
 On the client game objects stop receiving updates so they appear to be standing still, and on the server input stops getting through from the client, so the players cannot move or shoot.
 When the resent packet finally arrives, you receive this stale, out of date information that you don’t even care about!
 Plus, there are packets backed up in queue waiting for the resend which arrive at same time, so you have to process all of these packets in one frame.
 Everything is clumped up!

-Unfortunately, there is nothing you can do to fix this behavior with TCP, nor would you want to, it is just the fundamental nature of it!
+Unfortunately, there is nothing you can do to fix this behavior, it’s just the fundamental nature of TCP.
 This is just what it takes to make the unreliable, packet-based internet look like a reliable-ordered stream.

 Thing is we don’t want a reliable ordered stream.

 We want our data to get as quickly as possible from client to server without having to wait for lost data to be resent.

 This is why you should never use TCP when networking time-critical data!

 Wait?
 Why can’t I use both UDP and TCP?

 For realtime game data like player input and state, only the most recent data is relevant, but for other types of data, say perhaps a sequence of commands sent from one machine to another, reliability and ordering can be very important.